openBackhaul/AirInterfacePowerSaver/spec/input/Modules.md

 This section describes the set function planned to be covered by AIPS 1.0.0.

 #### Automation management
 AIPS 1.0.0 does contain two simple modules for automation management.
 The **StaticListAutomationManagement** module is reading a list of links from the file system and allows to assignment none, one or several kinds of automation to the individual link.
 Information about assigned kinds of automation can be retrieved for an individual link or all links can be filtered for being assigned to a specific automation.
 Links can be assigned to an automation individually or in groups.
 The resulting list is again saved to the file system.
-The **BlackListManagement** module allows adding and removing links to a list that will be stored on the file system.
+The **BlackListManagement** module is reading a list of links from the file system, for which switching into power saving mode is not allowed.
-Links on the black list are categorically excluded from any power saving configuration.
+Adding a link to the blacklist does not affect the assigned automationNames in the static list, but as soon as the link is blacklisted, a currently active power saving needs to be turned off.
-Assignments of automations in other files remain, but are ignored by all switching operation modules.
+Once the link is deleted again from the blacklist, power saving mode changes as configured in the static list can be carried out again.
+It is also possible to add a list of multiple links.

-#### Visualization of the automation management
+The resulting list is again saved to the file system.

-AIPS 1.0.0 does not contain this type of module.
+Later versions of the automation management will also contain a module for visualizing the automation management.
 The list of links, respectively the assignment of automations need to be managed via the REST interface.

 #### Link group related automation